letdatado/Data-Analysis-and-Visualization/README.md

 File Directory

-This repository contains non-ML Data Analyticz work on a variety of Datasets
+This repository contains non-ML Data Analytics work on a variety of Datasets
 # Data-Analysis-and-Visualization